Are the sculptures on your website for sale?

 Can you make something from my grandmother's silverware?

 Not if it's really silver or silverplate.
-I can use only stainless steel flatware because of the welding process I use.
+We could use only stainless steel flatware because of the welding process used.
 Silver melts at a much lower temperature than stainless steel, so it just gets destroyed by the high heat.
-I can use your (or your grandmother's) stainless steel flatware in a sculpture for you.